Tax-Deferred Cash Out

 We recommended a tax-deferred cash out, in which the practice would be sold first to a dealer under a long term (30 year) installment note, with interest-only payments for 30 years followed by a final payment from the dealer of principal.
 This transaction would defer the capital gains tax under Sec.
 453 of the Internal Revenue Code.
 The dealer would immediately resell the practice to the originally intended end-buyer for cash, and that buyer would be unaffected by the intermediate sale to the dealer.
 All the terms and conditions arranged under the purchase and sale agreement would continue after the sale by the dealer to the end buyer.

 Simultaneously, the dentist would be introduced to a third-party private lender who is willing to lend the dentist an amount equal to 95% of the net sales proceeds from the sale of the dental practice, less approximately 1.5% in loan fees and prepaid interest collected at closing.
 The net loan proceeds would then be 93.5% of the net amount received from the sale.

 The monthly payments received from the dealer would be equal to the monthly payments made to the lender, and the final balloon payments at the end of 30 years also would be equal and offsetting in amount.

 The loan agreement protects the seller, who also becomes a borrower, by waiving payments to the lender in the event that the dealer stops making payments to the seller under the installment sale agreement.

-After consulting with his CPA and attorney, the dentist decided to go ahead and sell his dental practice using the monetized installment sale.
+After consulting with his CPA and attorney, the dentist decided to go ahead and sell his dental practice using the tax-deferred cash out.